verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 When a Coherence cluster is provisioned, Verrazzano automatically configures it to send logs to Elasticsearch.
 This is done by injecting Fluentd sidecar configuration into the Coherence resource.
 The Coherence operator will then create the pod with the Fluentd sidecar.
 The sidecar periodically copies the Coherence logs from /logs to stdout, enabling the Fluend daemonset in the `verrazzano-system` namespace to ship the logs to Elasticsearch.
+Note that the Fluend sidecar running in the Coherence pod never communicates with Elasticsearch or any other network endpoint.

 The logs are placed in a per-namespace index named `verrazzano-namespace-<namespace>`, for example: `verrazzano-namespace-sockshop`.
 All logs from Coherence pods in the same namespace will go into the same index, even for different applications.